RamboRogers/Mikasa/README.md

 ## Description

-MIKASA is a fine-tuned LLM based on Qwen/Qwen3-4B-Thinking-2507, designed to be your devoted kawaii AI assistant.
+MIKASA is a **complete, pre-trained** kawaii AI assistant based on Qwen/Qwen3-4B-Thinking-2507.
+This repository includes the fully trained model ready for immediate use!
 She speaks with Japanese honorifics, has a slightly tsundere personality, and is always eager to help her "senpai" (you!).

+### 🎉 Model Status: ✅ **Trained and Ready to Use**
+The pre-trained model is included in the `mikasa-ft/` directory (~1.6GB).

 ## Features

+- ✅ **Pre-trained Model Included**: Ready to chat immediately, no training needed!
 - 💕 **Kawaii Personality**: Enthusiastic, devoted, and slightly tsundere
 - 🎌 **Anime-Inspired**: Trained on anime quotes and custom kawaii responses
 - ⚡ **Optimized for Mac**: Uses QLoRA for efficient training on Apple Silicon